-Programme leader Claudia van de Peppel sees not only opportunities here, but also a joint responsibility: 'The biggest challenge is to bring all colleagues in the region on board the importance and added value of sustainable professionalisation.'
+With over 10,000 education professionals, spread across a hundred schools and twenty school boards, the Hollands Noorden Education Region is a unique collaboration in the Dutch educational landscape.
+Within this region, Lifelong Learning is a of the pillars with which we are building future-proof education together.
+Programme leader Claudia van de Peppel sees not only opportunities here, but also a shared responsibility: ‘The biggest challenge is to involve all colleagues in the region in the importance and added value of sustainable professional development.’

 More cohesion and more scale